 Oneok Inc. (OKE) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the natural gas company had gained 4.08% over the past month, outpacing the Utilities sector's loss of 2.58% and the S&P 500's loss of 4.03% in that time.
+Coming into today, shares of the natural gas company had gained 0.5% in the past month.
+In that same time, the Utilities sector lost 3.98%, while the S&P 500 lost 5.54%.

-Wall Street will be looking for positivity from Oneok Inc. as it approaches its next earnings report date.
-This is expected to be February 28, 2022.
-On that day, Oneok Inc. is projected to report earnings of $0.87 per share, which would represent year-over-year growth of 26.09%.
+Investors will be hoping for strength from Oneok Inc. as it approaches its next earnings release, which is expected to be February 28, 2022.
+On that day, Oneok Inc. is projected to report earnings of $0.88 per share, which would represent year-over-year growth of 27.54%.
 Meanwhile, our latest consensus estimate is calling for revenue of $6.49 billion, up 152.49% from the prior-year quarter.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.38% lower.
-Oneok Inc. is currently sporting a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 2.08% lower within the past month.
+Oneok Inc. is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Oneok Inc. is currently trading at a Forward P/E ratio of 17.14.
-For comparison, its industry has an average Forward P/E of 16.25, which means Oneok Inc. is trading at a premium to the group.
+Investors should also note Oneok Inc.'s current valuation metrics, including its Forward P/E ratio of 17.
+This represents a premium compared to its industry's average Forward P/E of 16.03.

-Investors should also note that OKE has a PEG ratio of 2.18 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Utility - Gas Distribution was holding an average PEG ratio of 2.7 at yesterday's closing price.
+Investors should also note that OKE has a PEG ratio of 2.16 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Utility - Gas Distribution stocks are, on average, holding a PEG ratio of 2.69 based on yesterday's closing prices.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.